jbartz93/CS-431/project3/helpers/README.md

 + set `$pageTitle` before including header and that will set the page's `title` tag
 + if a page should be accessible by users who are not logged in set `$needsToBeLoggedIn` to be false before including header
++ setting `$permissions` to be true will create an array named `$granted` with key/value pairs coresponding to the table column names

 ##Footer